anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      - Specification Reference
    * - Exposed Infrastructure Capabilities
      - e.cap.001
-     - Max number of vCPU that can be assigned to a single Pod by the Cloud Infrastructure
+     - Max number of vCPU that can be assigned to a single pod by the Cloud Infrastructure
      - At least 16
      - At least 16
      - ra2.ch.011
    * - Exposed Infrastructure Capabilities
      - e.cap.002
-     - Max memory in MB that can be assigned to a single Pod by the Cloud Infrastructure
+     - Max memory in MB that can be assigned to a single pod by the Cloud Infrastructure
      - at least 32 GB
      - at least 32 GB
      - ra2.ch.012
    * - Exposed Infrastructure Capabilities
      - e.cap.003
-     - Max storage in GB that can be assigned to a single Pod by the Cloud Infrastructure
+     - Max storage in GB that can be assigned to a single pod by the Cloud Infrastructure
      - at least 320 GB
      - at least 320 GB
      - ra2.ch.010
    * - Exposed Infrastructure Capabilities
      - e.cap.004
-     - Max number of connection points that can be assigned to a single Pod by the Cloud Infrastructure
+     - Max number of connection points that can be assigned to a single pod by the Cloud Infrastructure
      - 6
      - 6
      - ra2.ntw.003
    * - Exposed Infrastructure Capabilities
      - e.cap.005
-     - Max storage in GB that can be attached / mounted to Pod by the Cloud Infrastructure
+     - Max storage in GB that can be attached / mounted to pod by the Cloud Infrastructure
      - Up to 16TB (1)
      - Up to 16TB (1)
      - N/A